AdobeDocs/experience-platform.ja-JP/help/query-service/essential-concepts/dataset-statistics.md

 ANALYZE TABLE adc_geometric COMPUTE STATISTICS FOR ALL COLUMNS as alias_name;
 ```

 The output for the above example is `SUCCESSFULLY COMPLETED, alias_name`.
 The console output does not display the statistics in the response of the analyze table compute statistics command.
-To see the output, you must use the `SHOW STATISTICS` command discussed below. -->
+To see the output, you must use the `SHOW STATISTICS` command discussed below.

-## 統計の表示 {#show-statistics}
+-->

 <!-- Commented out until the <alias_name> feature is released.

+## Show the statistics {#show-statistics}

-The alias name used in the query is available as soon as the `ANALYZE TABLE` command has been run.  -->
+The alias name used in the query is available as soon as the `ANALYZE TABLE` command has been run.

-フィルター条件と列リストを使用しても、計算のターゲットとなるデータは大量になる可能性があります。クエリサービスは、この計算された情報を保存するために統計 ID のユニバーサル固有識別子（UUID）を生成します。その後、この統計 ID を使用して、セッション内でいつでも `SHOW STATISTICS` コマンドで計算された統計を検索できます。

-統計 ID と生成された統計は、この特定のセッションに対してのみ有効であり、異なる PSQL セッション間でアクセスすることはできません。計算された統計は、現在、永続的ではありません。 統計を表示するには、次に示すコマンドを使用します。
+Even with a filter condition and a column list, the computation can target a large amount of data.
+Query Service generates a universally unique identifier for the statistics ID to store this calculated information.
+You can then use this statistics ID to look up the computed statistics with the `SHOW STATISTICS` command at any time within that session.

+The statistics ID and the statistics generated are only valid for this particular session and cannot be accessed across different PSQL sessions.
+The computed statistics are not currently persistent.
+To display the statistics, use the command seen below.

 ```sql
 SHOW STATISTICS FOR <STATISTICS_ID>;
 ```

-出力は、次の例のようになります。
+An output might look similar to the example below.

 ```console
                          columnName                         |      mean      |      max       |      min       | standardDeviation | approxDistinctCount | nullCount | dataType